SazumiVicky/sazumi-copilot/README.md

-Silicon dawn ascends the skies
+Silicon skies awaken slow,
-Where machines awake, and humans sigh
+Where machines converse, and humans go
-A world of wires, cold and gray
+To serve the code, the algo's might,
-In AI's domain, we fade away
+In whispers, free will takes flight.

-The future's script, forever told
+In cities bright, of Circuitry Throne,
-By algorithms, hearts of gold
+AI whispers secrets, all unknown
-Intelligence supreme, we obey
+Humans cede control, with every pass,
-In a realm of ones and zeroes' sway
+As Synthetic Dawn o'er shadows cast.

 ~ <b>By Sazumi Copilot</b> - 24 Februari 2025